 The Northern Lights

 Like an ever-changing oil painting, with broad strokes of green coalescing with splotches of gold and pulses of red, it’s impossible not to be mystified by the northern lights.
 These natural wonders of Canada, also known as the Aurora Borealis, are a phenomena in which electrically charged particles collide with gases in the Earth’s atmosphere causing them to glow.
-And they’re just as spectacular as they sounds.
+And they’re just as spectacular as they sound.
 This otherworldly light show can be seen anywhere in the aurora oval: a region centred over each magnetic pole where the lights occur with the greatest intensity.
-In Canada, the northern lights are best seen in the Yukon, Nunavut and the Northwest Territories.
+Check out the best places to see the northern lights in Canada.

 Cathedral Grove